 There has been a sharp increase in conventional (equity) sales that started in 2012 (blue) as the percentage of distressed sales declined sharply.

-Active Listing Inventory for single family homes decreased 16.6% year-over-year (YoY) in December.
-This was the 20th consecutive monthly YoY decrease in inventory in Sacramento.
+Active Listing Inventory for single family homes increased 8.0% year-over-year (YoY) in November.
+This is the third consecutive month with a YoY inventory increase, following 29 consecutive months with a YoY decrease in inventory in Sacramento.

-Cash buyers accounted for 13.1% of all sales - this has been steadily declining (frequently investors).
+Cash buyers accounted for 12.9% of all sales - this has been generally declining (frequently investors).

 Summary: This data suggests a normal market with few distressed sales, and less investor buying - but with limited inventory.
 Keep an eye on inventory - this might be a change in trend.